Junyan-Guo/Fall2018-Project2-sec1proj2_grp8/app/README.md

 - The app consists of ui and server.
 Both are uploaded in the folder.
 - The app folder also has data set uploaded as well.
+- The app uses final3data as the final data set input for ui and server.
 - We, Group 8, together have approved the design of this app.